ronylpatil/Stock-Price-Prediction-using-News-Headlines/README.md

 <h4 align="center">

-<b>Here we will discuss a complete End to End approach for building Stock Sentiment Analysis using News Headlines Project</b>
+<b>Here we will discuss a complete End to End approach for building Stock Sentiment Analysis using News Headlines</b>
 </h4></h2>

 <p align="center">